 BGCI U.S. Strategic Plan 2012-2016

-Botanic Gardens Conservation International (BGCI) is a global organization that links over 700 botanic garden members in 118 countries into a global network for plant conservation.
+Botanic Gardens Conservation International (BGCI) is a global organization that links botanic gardens around the world into a global network for plant conservation.
 Through this network BGCI strives to be a voice for plants, to implement and monitor progress toward the UN’s Global Strategy for Plant Conservation, and to ensure that no plant conservation, restoration or education work at botanic gardens is limited by lack of access to information or expertise.

 Based in London, BGCI has satellite programs in several other countries.
 Here in the United States, BGCI has more than 80 members, which have an informal affiliation with BGCI US.
 BGCI US is a 501(c)3 organization that shares BGCI’s mission and vision, but maintains an independent budget and Board of Directors.

 BGCI US acts as a central “hub” that connects interests, best practices and information across BGCI’s member gardens and with conservation partners in the U.S. Working with BGCI, it facilitates engagement and collaboration on mutual interests within the United States and globally.

 BGCI’s Mission and Vision

 Mission: To mobilize botanic gardens and engage partners in securing plant diversity for the well-being of people and the planet.

 Vision: A world in which plant diversity is valued, secure and supporting all life.

 There is a pressing need to conserve and restore global plant diversity, yet insufficient capacity to do so.
 We believe that every botanic garden can provide important capacity to support plant conservation, restoration, and education.
 While already significant, with greater support, coordination and collaboration the combined power and impact of botanic gardens will yield increasingly significant results for plant conservation.